taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 * Majhee, matriarch leader of their clan, intradermal shield barely visible beneath the many clan tatoos.
 She is proud, stern, and exhuberant on this day of achievement by her granddaughter.
 * Maraba, Min's cousin and dearest childhood companion, now an Expert Inker and chosen for the honour of injecting Min's intradermal shield.
 Next to Maraba, in a shallow curving woven basket, is an enormous syringe full of swirling, bubbling, raw SynTh, freshly harvested from one of their original, surviving cultures, called "Mothers".

-**"Seven days alone in the sacred caves of Jumandi.
-And now, the Clan is here...there’s Jina, Amadou, Majhee, Maraba...and there’s the Mother...the first thing to enter Min's body since she began her Rebirth..."**
+**"Seven days alone in the sacred caves of Jumandi...And now, the Clan is here...there’s Jina, Amadou, Majhee, Maraba...and there’s the Mother...the first thing to enter Min's body since she began her Rebirth..."**

 ### Page 3